Annual results in 2023

 5. Utilization of Evaluation Results: The results of the company's board performance evaluation should be used as a reference basis for selecting or nominating director candidates.
 The results of director performance evaluations should also be provided to the Compensation Committee as a reference basis for determining director compensation.

-The performance evaluation results of the company's board and functional committees for the fiscal year 112 have been submitted for review at the 12th meeting of the 15th board of directors on February 21, 113.
+The results of the performance evaluation of the Board of Directors and functional committees for the year 2024 have been submitted to the 6th meeting of the 13th Board of Directors held on February 24, 2025, for review.

 1. Board of Directors and Director (Self or Peer) Performance Evaluation Results